Jan 10 2009

 San Francisco Chronicle Videos

-Reuters News Videos (Also available from News.com and the Sydney Morning Herald in Australia)
+Reuters News Videos (Reuters videos, and videos from other sources, are also available from News.com and the Sydney Morning Herald in Australia)

 Associated Press Videos from the Atlanta Journal Constitution and from The Los Angeles Times.